 All visit expenses — including travel, lodging, and on-campus meals — will be covered for students selected to participate in CHOPs.

 Timeline for application and participant selection

-Applications are accepted until July 9th, 2021 for participation in the in-person event.
-Applications submitted after that deadline will still be reviewed for acceptance into the virtual program.
-The CHOPS 2021 event will be held September 23rd-26th, 2021.
+Applications are accepted until early summer 2022 for participation in the in-person event.
+The CHOPS 2022 event will be held October 20th-23rd, 2022.
 Applicants selected to participate will be notified by email.

-CHOPS participants also receive an application fee waiver for the UW-Madison Graduate School online application.
+CHOPS participants and applicants also receive an application fee waiver for the UW-Madison Graduate School online application.